 Every time our eyes rest on something, every time we observe and experience something, the information is assimilated by the brain.
 Our mind tends to categorize, to divide into similar categories groups of elements that are similar, or that have similar behavioral characteristics.

-We often observe new things in the real world without the goal of learning them, but we have found that simply being exposed to them generates a state of curiosity in the mind that leads us to be ready to know them later.
+We often observe new things in the real world without the goal of learning them, but we have found that simply being exposed to them generates a state of Curiosity in the mind that leads us to be ready to know them later.

 Vladimir Sloutsky, Ohio State University

-The experiment on latent learning
+The latent learning experiment

 The team of researchers conducted five different experiments, getting to involve 438 volunteers.
 All using a custom game, which shows participants unknown fantastic creatures, divided into categories.